Line Marking MelbourneBlogThen and now: how much line marking has changed

 Line marking

-Another aspect has been the introduction of line marking to show the edge of roads.
-This has made it easier for drivers, particularly at night time, to be able to be confident where the edge of the road is located, particularly when faced with oncoming headlights.
+Another aspect has been the introduction of line markings to show the edge of roads.
+This has made it easier for drivers, particularly at night, to be confident about where the edge of the road is located, particularly when faced with oncoming headlights.

 Traffic management